KenKilty/mmdemo/migration-konveyor/README.md

 ```

 ### Platform Requirements

 - Tested on macOS (Darwin) with Apple Silicon (ARM64)
 - For other platforms:
   - macOS (Darwin) with Intel: Update KANTRA_URL to use x86_64 binary
   - Windows: Update KANTRA_URL to use windows binary and adjust paths
-  - Linux: Update KANTRA_URL to use linux binary and adjust paths
+  - Linux: Update KANTRA_URL to use Linux binary and adjust paths

 ### Dependencies

 - Konveyor Kantra v0.6.1
 - curl, unzip, bash shell, Git

 ## Analysis Configuration

 ### Analysis Settings (`reports/settings.json`)

 ```json
 {
   "analysis": {